wpswings/mwb-bookings-for-woocommerce/README.txt

 == WORDPRESS BOOKINGS PLUGIN COMPATIBILITIES ==
 * The Bookings plugin is compatible with [**Points and Rewards for WooCommerce**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-plugin/?utm_source=wpswings-bookings-org&utm_medium=referral&utm_campaign=Points-and-rewards-pro).
 This allows merchants to offer points and rewards on bookable products.
+* Compatibility with Gutenberg Block allows merchants to seamlessly add the global calendar, just by entering the calendar ID to incorporate the calendar into different pages.
+This eliminates the need to copy and paste the unique global calendar shortcodes.
+* [Elementor Page Builder](https://wordpress.org/plugins/elementor/) is compatible with WooCommerce bookings plugin.
+This compatibility lets you use Elementor’s capabilities to add the “global calendar” to different pages without copying shortcodes.
 * WooCommerce bookings plugin is compatible with [**Upsell Funnel Builder**](https://wordpress.org/plugins/upsell-order-bump-offer-for-woocommerce/).
 This allows admins to upsell booking-related items or whatever best suits the requirements of their online booking business.
 * WooCommerce Bookings plugin is compatible with [**Return Refund and Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**WooCommerce RMA For Return Refund & Exchange**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-bookings-org&utm_medium=bookings-org-page&utm_campaign=rma-pro-plugin).
 This will help the customers in receiving the overdue reimbursement or refunds easily using the WooCommerce bookings plugin.

 * The Bookings for WooCommerce is compatible with WordPress Multilingual i.e. WPML plugin and Multisite.

 * Our Bookings plugin is compatible with [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and [**Subscriptions For WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=booking-org-page&utm_medium=referral&utm_campaign=subscriptions-pro).
 This allows merchants to list subscription-based booking products on their websites.
 They can charge sign-up fees and make it a recurring booking product.
+* Bookings for WooCommerce plugin is compatible with our [Wallet System for WooCommerce](https://wordpress.org/plugins/wallet-system-for-woocommerce/).
+This allows customers to make bookings through the wallet frontend panel and recharge their wallets to use the balance for future purchases.
+* WooCommerce Bookings is compatible with [Ultimate Gift Cards for WooCommerce](https://wordpress.org/plugins/woo-gift-cards-lite/) and [Gift Cards for WooCommerce Pro](https://wpswings.com/product/gift-cards-for-woocommerce-pro/).
+This enables merchants to run offers wherein they can offer gift cards for salons, spas, etc, along with their booking products.

 == WHAT PREMIUM VERSION OF BOOKINGS FOR WOOCOMMERCE PRO OFFERS ==